NBISweden/workshop-reproducible-research/pages/course-information/introduction.md

 ![](images/reproducibility_overview_with_logos.png){ width=700px }

+The figure above gives an overview of the different parts of computational reproducibility (data, code, workflow and environment), as well as the various tools that are used for each part; Git is, arguably, integral to all of the parts, but we only listed it in the *code* section for a less cluttered figure.

-The figure gives an overview of all the available tutorials, a very brief description of their main purpose, and the suggested order to do them.
-However, each tutorial is made so that it can be completed independently of the other tutorials.
-It is therefore perfectly possible to choose a different order, or a subset of tutorials that suits your interests.
-Under the main figure there is a list of a few suggested alternative tutorial orders; you will find the tutorials in the *Modules* section in the navigation menu.
+The course has a tutorial for each of the tools, all made so that they can be completed independently of each other.
+It is therefore perfectly possible to go through them in whatever order you prefer, but we suggest the following order:

+1. Git
+2. Conda
+3. Snakemake
+4. Nextflow
+5. R Markdown
+6. Jupyter
+7. Docker
+8. Singularity

+You will find the tutorials in the *Modules* section in the navigation menu.

 Please make sure to carefully follow the [pre-course setup](https://uppsala.instructure.com/courses/COURSE_ID/pages/pre-course-setup) to install the tools and download the course material before starting with any of the